Early scholarship

 Photo Source: NYU’s former University Heights Campus in the Bronx

 My early scholarship mainly focused on the connection between identity and access to nature.
 As physical symbols, they demonstrate how white hierarchies are reflected in spaces and can harm those who challenge these structures, such as BIPOC and LGBTQIA+ communities.
-A remnant of former empires, the campus embodies colonial memory through its design choices.
-By examining the historical roots of the American higher education system, my research showed how white spatial imaginaries influence the built and natural environments in campus design and how these impact student mentalities.
+In this project, I used a survey and focus groups to learn more about how students engaged with the historic design choices at this community college.

 Examining restorative experiences, I further challenge existing structures.
 At the CUNY Graduate Center, we were encouraged to dismantle white supremacy by exposing it and prioritizing the empowerment of marginalized identities.
 Nature is a third space where restorative justice takes place; therefore, my book, “Campus Design and the Community College Experience: An Exploration of Stress, Belonging, and Identity,” explores socio-spatial relationships, nature, and race.